These Processed Foods Are Bad for You. Steer Clear!

 Instant noodles are a type of processed food that is low in nutritional value and high in sodium, fat, and preservatives.
 Not only does eating instant noodles regularly raise your risk for obesity, heart disease, and other chronic illnesses, but the wax coating on them may also contain toxic chemicals.

-If you’re craving noodles, opt for whole-grain types instead.
+If you’re craving noodles, choose whole-grain types instead.
 Whole-grain noodles are higher in fiber, vitamins, and minerals than instant noodles and are a much healthier option.

 White Bread